sigsum/sigsum/doc/design.md

 Note that a key hash is logged rather than the public key itself.
 This reduces the likelihood that an untrusted key is discovered and used by mistake.
-In other words, end-users and monitors must locate signer verification keys independently of logs, and trust them explicitly.
+In other words, end-users and monitors must locate signer public keys independently of logs, and trust them explicitly.

 ### 3.2 - Usage pattern